US Federal Loans

 Applying for your loan and the Master Promissory Note (MPN)

 You will have to apply for each type of loan (Direct and, where applicable, a Grad Plus loan) yourself for each academic year.
 For dependent undergraduate students, it is their parents who will have to take out a PLUS loan (i.e. a Parental Loan for Undergraduate Students).
 A separate MPN will be required for each loan.
 These may be paper or electronic MPN, although eMPNs are by far the preferred option.
-Please do not forget to complete a MPN for each loan you are applying for (i.e. an MPN for your Stafford loan and a separate MPN for a PLUS or Grad Plus loan if you are also taking out one of these).
+Please do not forget to complete an MPN for each loan you are applying for (i.e. an MPN for your Stafford loan and a separate MPN for a PLUS or Grad Plus loan if you are also taking out one of these).
 Please ensure that your MPN has been completed for the academic year that you'll be studying in.

 For further information, please see the new Direct Loan website for students: studentloans.gov

 Our University's policy of verifying the source of finances for all students ensures that students have adequate funds for their studies and that their payment plans may be integrated with the receipt of their funds.
-This is important for non-EEA students who require visas, for whom we provide a Notification of Student Loan letter at the end of the loans application process.
-We will be able to use the information for your Stafford, PLUS, Grad Plus or private loans as evidence of your finances.
+This is important for international students who require visas, for whom we provide a Notification of Student Loan letter at the end of the loans application process.
+We will be able to use the information for your Stafford, PLUS, Grad Plus and/or private loans as evidence of your finances.
 We will make additional copies of relevant documentation for this internal procedure for your admission onto your chosen degree course.
 This makes this part of our admissions process much easier.
 You will require this as evidence of available funds when applying for your student visa to enter the UK.

 The loan maximum amount limits will be noted on the Calculation of Cost of Attendance (Net Price Calculator) (e-mailed as a pdf).
 These will be determined by the type of student, cost of attendance (COA) and Expected Family Contribution (EFC).